mayankdubeyest/Convert-images-to-webp/readme.txt

 A free, lightweight plugin and easy to use plugin for converting images to webp is ready for you.

-For basic usage, it just need to install in your Wordpress.
+For basic usage, it just need to install and activate in your Wordpress.

 == Installation ==